chromice/order.less/README.md

 ## Modular scale

-Modular scale library supports single- and double-stranded modular scales, and lets you set elements' font size to a value from that scale.
+Modular scale mixins let you define a custom modular scale and set elements' font size to a value from that scale.
 You can learn more about modular scales in [More Meaningful Typography](http://alistapart.com/article/more-meaningful-typography) by Tim Brown.

 <!--
 ### Examples